If all the tiles are drawn from the wall without anyone calling Mah-Jong, then the

 player as East Wind, but then played in a slightly different way called the “goulash”.

-If the set contains jokers then these are used to replace the four 2 of Bamboo tiles.
+If the set contains jokers then these are used Instead of the four 2 of Bamboo tiles.

 If jokers are not present the 2 of Bamboo tiles act as jokers and become “wild” tiles

-the wall and the dealing are the same as the normal game, but then players are allowed
+The building of the wall and the dealing are the same as the normal game, but then

 There are three exchanges during which players try to improve their hands: